JSRocksHQ/jsrockshq.github.io/src/posts/en/es6-modules-today-with-6to5.md

 </html>
 ```
 Look at the code above, we put RequireJS as our AMD library and then just require the app.
-For this test works, you'll need to change the option `modules: amd`.
+For this test to work, you'll need to set the option `modules: amd`.

 # Running
 Now we have everything set, you can just run `grunt`.